michaelKurowski/deserialize-reproduction/README.md

-Run `npm start` to reproduce the issue
+Run `npm start` to reproduce the issue from https://github.com/nodejs/node/issues/56802